cmaureir/progra-alma/lectures/week2/lecture8.rst

 their results using a ``return`` statement.

 For example,
-the function to compute the factorial numbers could be defined as follows::
+the function to compute the factorial could be defined as follows::

     def factorial(n):